LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 Q1.9: ** Notification of safety incidents to regulatory authorities**
 _(Condition: R1.5 <> 1st answer)_
-In the event that a model developed by the organization is used or accessible by an external stakeholder(s), and a new vulnerability is published, there is a risk that it may apply to the model and create a risk of exposure of personal or confidential data:
+Considering the event in which a model developed by the organization, used or accessible by an external stakeholder(s), is found to have a new vulnerability released, and there is a risk that it may apply to the model and create a risk of exposure of personal or confidential data:

 R1.9:
 _(Type: multiple responses possible)_